How to Help Your City Change Regulations about Bees

 1) It takes a dedicated person or small group of people to work with city council.
 Have one point person who contacts city council, and puts the issue of the beekeeping on the schedule to discuss, and keeps track of when meetings are occuring, and what needs to be done.

 2) Be prepared.
 It is much easier for city councils to start with existing policy than to try to develop their own.
 It is also easier to support the change to allow for beekeeping if you show that it is allowed in other similar towns, cities, or villages.
 Do your homework to find what nearby areas allow beekeeping, and use their policies as an example for your city council to construct their own.
 Here are some examples of bee friendly policy in Michigan:

 - City of Muskegon Beekeeping Ordinance

-- Invite an expert to a city council meeting if they are still worried after speaking with you.
-The expert can attend in person or can call into the meeting.
-If you would like assistance, contact Dr. Meghan Milbrath at email@example.com.
+5).
+Invite an expert to a city council meeting if they are still worried after speaking with you.
+The expert can attend in person or can call into the meeting, or be available to answer specific questions from council members.
+Contact your local extension office and see if they can refer you to a honey bee extension specialist.
+If you would like assistance in Michigan, reach out to the experts on our Questions Page.